MattBolitho/ipopt_bindgen/README.md

 The [bindgen requirements](https://rust-lang.github.io/rust-bindgen/requirements.html "bindgen requirements documentation") must also be available on your system.
 This basically amounts to having `clang` installed.

-On Windows, you can use `winget install LLVM.LLVM`.
-On Linux, you can use your package manager to install `clang`.
-LLVM also provide an [`apt` install script](https://apt.llvm.org/ "LLVM apt script site link").

 ## Changes

 All meaningful changes to this project are documented in the [CHANGELOG](CHANGELOG.md "Changelog link").

-The project is versioned using [0ver](https://0ver.org/).
+The project is versioned using [0ver](https://0ver.org/ "0ver specification link").

 ## License

 This repository is licensed under the Apache-2.0 with LLVM exception.
 Please refer to the [`LICENSE` file](./LICENSE "License file link") for more information.

-Ipopt itself is licensed under the Eclipse Public License (EPL) version 2.0.
+Ipopt itself is licensed under the [Eclipse Public License (EPL) version 2.0](https://spdx.org/licenses/EPL-2.0.html "Eclipse Public License Version 2.0 link").